adrianduric/xai4iml/README.md

 # XAug - Explanation Augmentation

-This repository contains code and other material related to the Explanation Augmentation: Knowledge Sharing Through Explainable Artificial Intelligence paper.
+This repository contains code and other material related to the XAug master's thesis project.

 ## Contents